 Before you lodge an application you:

-- should notify the adult concerned about what you intend to do
+- should advise the adult concerned about what you intend to do

 - must check whether the adult has given anyone power under an enduring document such as an enduring power of attorney.
-Before you lodge the application you should tell the person appointed by the adult under the enduring document about what you intend to do.
+Before you lodge the application you should inform the person the adult appointed under the enduring document about what you intend to do.

 If an adult is being harmed and may not be able to report it, contact the Office of the Public Guardian.